-Another characteristic depicted here, is very much unlike that of pagan Rome that was probably the most powerful military nation in history and arose by its “own power,” whereas the “king of fierce countenance” did not become “mighty . . . by his own power” but arose by virtue the “power” of other kingdoms who bolstered its rise!
-The Commentary agrees suggesting “the papacy reduced the civil power to subservience and caused the sword of the state to be wielded on behalf of its religious objectives.”
+Another characteristic depicted here, is very much unlike that of pagan Rome that was probably the most powerful military nation in history and arose by its “own power,” whereas the “king of fierce countenance” did not become “mighty . . . by his own power” but arose by virtue the “power” of other kingdoms who bolstered his rise!
+The Seventh-day Adventist Bible Commentary agrees, suggesting “the papacy reduced the civil power to subservience and caused the sword of the state to be wielded on behalf of its religious objectives.”
 In other words, the papacy operates through the union of church and state.

 And, Gabriel continues, he “shall prosper, and practise” the same as the “little horn” of verse 12 who also “practised, and prospered.”

 Verse 25: And through his policy also he shall cause craft to prosper in his hand; and he shall magnify himself in his heart, and by peace shall destroy many: he shall also stand up against the Prince of princes; but he shall be broken without hand.

 Again, a little word study is revealing.
 The noun “policy” can be translated “understanding, wisdom, wise” etc., even “cunning” is a possibility.
 The noun “craft” does not depict this king promoting the building trade but shows him promoting “deceit.”